How To Shoot And Fire

 - Wear a glove and if possible wrist protection against 'band slap' - this will start to hurt after a while..!

-Add to that, a catapult can be very accurate and and great fun to use.
+Add to that, they can be very accurate and and great fun to use.

 But please - always remember to be ethical about your hunting practices.